Take an Inside Look at This HBCU With an Esports Degree

 But she wanted to do something different.
 She knew that a few predominantly white institutions offered esports degree programs.
 Miami University, University of California, Irvine, and Concord University are among the schools that offer an esports program.

-So she wanted to see if Benedict College, an HBCU, could do the same.
+Benedict College's Shelby wanted to see if her HBCU could do the same.

 To get a degree approved at the collegiate level, Shelby began by proposing the curriculum to her department and ended her journey at the board of trustees.